mikegedelman/atom-force/README.md

 ## Roadmap
 In order of priority:
-* Allow developer (production) orgs.
+* ~~Allow developer (production) orgs.~~
+* ~~Deploy to target via Metadata API.~~
+* ~~Add and remember deployment targets using oauth flow.~~
+* Pull all files from server / initialize new project.
+* Extend linting functionality to catch syntax errors as you type, before attempting to save to the server.
 * Ability to diff files or folders with version on the server via an atom package (TBD) or diff program of your choice.
-* Extend linting functionality to catch syntax errors as you type, before attempting to save to the server.
-* Add and remember deployment targets using oauth flow.
 * Deploy to target via Tooling API.
 (Sandbox/Developer only)
-* Deploy to target via Metadata API.
-* Pull all files from server / initialize new project.

 If you think one of these should be higher, please consider submitting a pull request!